open-cogsci/osdoc/content/pages/manual/eyetracking/pygaze.md

 title: PyGaze (eye tracking)
-reviewed: false

 [TOC]

 ## About

 PyGaze is a Python library for eye tracking.
-A set of plug-ins allow you to use PyGaze from within OpenSesame.
-As of OpenSesame 2.9.0, these plug-ins are included by default in the OpenSesame Windows packages.
+A set of plugins allow you to use PyGaze from within OpenSesame.
 For more information on PyGaze, visit:

 - <http://www.pygaze.org/>

 Please cite PyGaze as:

-- Dalmaijer, E., Mathôt, S., & Van der Stigchel, S. (2013).
+Dalmaijer, E., Mathôt, S., & Van der Stigchel, S. (2013).
 PyGaze: An open-source, cross-platform toolbox for minimal-effort programming of eyetracking experiments. *Behavior Research Methods*. doi:10.3758/s13428-013-0422-2
+{: .reference}

 ## Supported eye trackers

 PyGaze supports the following eye trackers:

-- [__EyeLink__](http://www.sr-research.com/) -- For information on how to run OpenSesame with PyLink support, see [/devices/eyelink](/devices/eyelink).
+- [__EyeLink__](http://www.sr-research.com/) — For information on how to run OpenSesame with PyLink support, see [this page](%link:eyelink%).
-- [__EyeTribe__](http://theeyetribe.com/) -- Works out of the box.
+- [__EyeTribe__](http://theeyetribe.com/) — Works out of the box.

 For the following eye trackers, there is experimental support:

-- [__SMI__](http://www.smivision.com/) -- SMI support is experimental.
+- [__SMI__](http://www.smivision.com/) — SMI support is experimental.
-- [__Tobii__](http://www.tobii.com/en/eye-tracking-research/global/) -- Tobii support is experimental.
+- [__Tobii__](http://www.tobii.com/en/eye-tracking-research/global/) — Tobii support is experimental.

 PyGaze also includes two dummy eye trackers for testing purposes:

-- __Simple dummy__ -- Does nothing.
+- __Simple dummy__ — Does nothing.
-- __Advanced dummy__ -- Mouse simulation of eye movements.
+- __Advanced dummy__ — Mouse simulation of eye movements.

 ## Installing PyGaze